Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-director.md

 ## Scenario : Compute parking slots to reserve for visiting specialists

-  Given : Specialist visits and  sensor works properly and entry card is issued.
+  Given : Specialist visits and  sensor works properly.

   When : Whenever specialist visit the hospital.